 If members of those gyms had filled out the PAR-Q when they joined, they could have at least been sent to their doctor first to see if it was OK for them to start exercising.
 Not knowing about the health issues of gym members severely limits the ability of fitness trainers to do their job effectively.

 This scenario is very real.
-I lecture to thousands people who want to be personal trainers.
-Some of them are already personal trainers.
+I lecture to thousands of people who want to be personal trainers.
+Some of them are already fitness trainers.
 Many of these people are very young.
 When I bring up the idea that people can die during exercise, many of them are shocked!

-The owners of fitness centers often don't tell employees about medical emergencies or death from exercise.
+The owners of gyms often don't tell employees about medical emergencies or death from exercise.
 This is even true for the front desk staff of the gym too.
 Many fitness centers don't even have an emergency procedure in place either!

 Considering that many gyms hire very young/inexperienced people, I sometimes wonder about the legal options of fitness staff who get blindsided by such a scary situation they were not emotionally prepared for.
 The same thing goes for sexual harassment in the gym too.